wp-plugins/ewww-image-optimizer/readme.txt

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

-= BuddyPress =

-Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
-Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

 = Image Store =

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.